n0t1me/Powershell-in-a-month-of-lunches/ch6.md

 -noclobber
 -confirm

 7. Windows maintains several regional settings, which include a default list separator.
 On U.S. systems, that separator is a comma.
-How can you tell Export-CSV to use the system’s default separator rather than a comma?
+How can you tell Export-CSV to use the systemï¿½s default separator rather than a comma?

 -useculture